vitaly-nikolenko/deviceapi/README.md

 ### Unit Tests

-The project includes unit tests for both the `DeviceService` and `DeviceController`.
+The project includes unit tests for the `DeviceService`.
 The tests use JUnit 5 and Mockito for mocking dependencies.

 To run the tests, use the following command: